-Bulk packaging is a single container with a capacity of 119 gallons or more.
+Bulk packaging is a single container with a capacity greater than 119 gallons.
 A bulk package, and a vehicle transporting a bulk package, must be placarded, even if it only has the residue of a hazardous material.
 Certain bulk packages only have to be placarded on the two opposite sides or may display labels.
 All other bulk packages must be placarded on all four sides.